 For the purposes of determining whether there is substantive overcollateralization, it is appropriate to consider any expected economic depreciation, if it is reasonably expected, but it is not appropriate to factor in any expected economic appreciation.
-Note that a debt instrument with a loan-to-value that is expected to increase over time is not necessarily deemed to have nominal overcollateralization.
+Note that a debt instrument with a LTV that is expected to increase over time is not necessarily deemed to have nominal overcollateralization.

 Reflecting the Principles-Based Bond Proposal in SSAP

-This issue paper proposes that statutory accounting principles reflect the principles-based bond concepts and the specific accounting guidance for bonds, including both issuer obligations and asset backed securities and debt securities that do not qualify as bond be captured as substantive revisions to existing SSAPs:
+The principles-based bond definition and the specific accounting guidance for bonds, including ICO and ABS, and the guidance for debt securities that do not qualify as bond be captured as new SAP concepts to existing SSAPs:

 SSAP No. 26—Bonds